Follically-Feral/api/README.md

 10. You can also do a sudo tail -f /var/log/apahce2/error.log to see if there are errors.

 App still not working?
 See laravel docs, turn on debug in the .env file and google search any errors you see.

+## Database Migration and Seed
+1. Run **_php artisan migrate_** to create the database tables
+2. Alter the UserTableSeeder.php if you wish to have your own admin user
+3. Alter any other of the seeders to match what you need
+4. Run **_php artisan db:seed_** to seed the database with entries

 ## Live Install
 1. In .env change APP_ENV to production and APP_DEBUG to false.